-Contemporary Art in Bhutan is a relatively new concept with great potential to grow and develop.
-We are inspired to bring you the best local artists whose artworks are very exciting, fresh and unique.
-All are rooted in centuries-old distinctive spiritual traditions of the Himalayan Kingdom.
+Contemporary Art in Bhutan represents a burgeoning and promising concept, with vast potential for growth and development.
+We are motivated to introduce you to the finest local artists whose work is both invigorating and distinctive.
+These artists draw inspiration from the centuries-old, distinctive spiritual traditions of the Himalayan Kingdom.

 THE TWINZ - „Two bodies with one soul.”